 As mentioned, VA loans and USDA loans require no down payment, and loans from the Federal Housing Administration offer 3.5%down payments, which is considerably less than the 20% average down payment.

-However, remember that these loans have their own qualifications and eligibility requirements.
+However, remember that these loans are different from a conventional loan and have their own qualifications and eligibility requirements.
 VA, USDA, and FHA loans are sponsored directly by the federal government.
 Essentially, the government promises to repay the lender should the borrower fail to make payments.
 This reduces the risk for the participating lender and allows for more favorable terms and a zero-down payment.

 Both USDA and FHA loans require a mortgage insurance premium.
 Mortgage insurance works similar to the funding fee in that it protects lenders should you default on the loan.
 The exact amount of mortgage insurance that you must pay will vary based on your credit score and income.
 You will generally have to make an upfront payment requirement that can be rolled into the total loan amount, followed by monthly payments.
 Due to the reduced down payment, you will likely have to pay this mortgage insurance for the entire lifetime of the loan.